saucelabs/sauce-docs/docs/dev/api/error-reporting.md

          <td><code>mainThread</code></td>
          <td>
             <p><small>| BODY | REQUIRED | STRING |</small></p>
-            <p>It represent the thread that wither triggered the error or generated this object.
+            <p>It represent the thread that either triggered the error or generated this object.
 The value of this field should be one of the keys in the <code>threads</code> object and cannot be <code>null</code>.</p>
          </td>
       </tr>
    </tbody>